Indonesian poll predicts Prabowo will get majority of votes in presidential election - ExBulletin

 Indonesian poll predicts Prabowo will get majority of votes in presidential election

-JAKARTA (Reuters) – Indonesian presidential candidate Prabowo Subianto is expected to exceed the 50% threshold needed to win the February 14 elections in a single round, according to the latest opinion poll published Friday.
+Indonesian presidential candidate Prabowo Subianto is expected to surpass the 50% threshold needed to win the Feb.
+14 election in a single round, according to the latest opinion poll released Friday.

-Of the 1,200 people surveyed by Indikator Politik Indonesia between January 28 and February 4, 51.8 percent said they would vote for Prabowo's list, while 24.1 percent and 19.6 percent would choose his rivals.
-Anies Baswedan and Ganjar Pranowo respectively.
+Of the 1,200 people surveyed by Indikator Politik Indonesia between January 28 and February 4, 51.8 percent said they would vote for Prabowo's list, while 24.1 percent and 19.6 percent would choose their rivals, respectively.
+Anies Baswedan and Ganjar Pranowo.

-This election marks the third presidential campaign of Defense Minister Prabowo, a controversial former soldier who was defeated by the popular incumbent.
-President Joko Widodo in 2014 and 2019.
+This election marks the third presidential campaign of Defense Minister Prabowo, a controversial former military officer who was defeated by popular incumbent President Joko Widodo in 2014 and 2019.
 Around 205 million people are registered to vote.

 While most of Indonesia's most-watched polls have consistently shown Prabowo with a solid lead over his rivals, Friday's poll is the first in which he is expected to get more than 50% of the vote.